 - Cast: Raaj Kumar, Priya Rajvansh, Pran, Prithviraj Kapoor, Ajit

-It is based on legendary tale of love and passion from the land of punjab. wrtitten in 16th century by Warris Shah, the cinematic adaptation is brilliant!
-Since the original creation is in poetry, the director took a bold step to have the entire film in rhyme…which strangely works like magic. inspired by the paintings of sobha singh, a legendary painter from punjab, the imagery of the film is wonderful.
-Thanks to cinematic genuis of cinematographer jal mistry!
-Sets and art direction of the film also stands out, and so does Chetan Anand- the director and Kaifi Azmi, the dialogue writer!
+It is based on the legendary tale of love and passion from the land of Punjab.
+Written in the 16th century by Waris Shah, the cinematic adaptation is brilliant!
+Since the original creation is in poetry, the director took a bold step to have the entire film in rhyme, which strangely works like magic.
+Inspired by the paintings of Sobha Singh, a legendary painter from Punjab, the imagery of the film is terrific.
+Thanks to the cinematic genius of cinematographer Jail Mistry!
+Sets and art direction of the film also stand out, and so does Chetan Anand- the director and Kaifi Azmi, the dialogue writer!

 - Director: Mansoor Khan